noiseprotocol/noise_spec/noise.md

  * **`message_index`**: An integer indicating the next pattern to fetch from `message_patterns`.

 A `HandshakeState` responds to the following methods:

- * **`Initialize(handshake_pattern, initiator, prologue, preshared_key, new_s,
+ * **`Initialize(handshake_pattern, initiator, prologue, new_s, new_e, new_rs,
- new_e, new_rs, new_re)`**: Takes a valid handshake pattern (see Section 6), and
- an `initiator` boolean specifying this party's role.
+   new_re)`**: Takes a valid handshake pattern (see Section 6), and an `initiator` boolean specifying this party's role.
 Takes a `prologue` byte sequence which may be zero-length, or which may contain context information that both parties want to confirm is identical, such as protocol or version negotiation messages sent previously.
-Takes a `preshared_key` which may be empty, or a byte sequence containing secret data known only to the initiator and responder.
 Takes a set of DH keypairs and public keys for initializing local variables, any of which may be empty.

    * Derives a `handshake_name` byte sequence by combining the names for the handshake pattern and crypto functions, as specified in Section 9.
 Calls `InitializeSymmetric(handshake_name)`.

    * Calls `MixHash(prologue)`.

-   * If `preshared_key` is non-empty, calls `MixPresharedKey(preshared_key)`.

    * Sets `s`, `e`, `rs`, and `re` to the corresponding arguments.